Mauitron/StygianSift/README.md

 - [The config file your digital diary](#-the-config-file-your-digital-diary)
 - [Crafted by a boatman with more loose screws than the argo](#️-crafted-by-a-boatman-with-more-loose-screws-than-the-argo)
 - [Multi-select because why stop at one](#-multi-select-because-why-stop-at-one)

+## 📚 Embark on a Slightly Unhinged File Management Adventure

+Lost in the labyrinth of your project files?
+Fear not, for StygianSift is here to guide you through the digital underworld.
+Inspired by ME, Charon, the mythical ferryman, this tool will navigate you through the rivers of data and forests of directories with unparalleled ease.
+Created by a slightly unhinged boatman who spent way too much time ferrying souls and muttering about directory structures, this isn't your average file manager.
+It's a fever dream of functionality wrapped in a user interface that actually makes sense.

 ## 🖥️ Terminal-based Because Real Programmers Dont Click